srijanshetty/data-sensitive-hashing/README.md

 **Rrank**
 - This indicates the optimum grid size of each point.
-- DSH allows the grid sizes to be variable and this is enabled by Rrank.
+- In DSH, we want to ensure a good recall.
+So initially we start with a conservation grid size.
+- If for a given grid size, the bucket is sparse, we want to take a larger bucket so that we have a better recall and this is what is done in SHselection::radius_test, we find the optimum grid size such that the recall is good.

 **Computing Hash of a new point**
 - We get the hashresults of pre-computed data points in *datahashresult*.